-Hazing is defined at KU under the Code of Student Rights and Responsibilities Article 22 A #2 as:
+Hazing is defined at KU under the Code of Student Rights and Responsibilities Section VI, A, 9 as:

 - Demeaning names

 - Requiring embarrassing attire or activities involving nakedness